 Anaconda is an open-source Python environment that comes out of the box with a lot of cool stuff for data science and machine learning, including Jupyter Notebooks, preinstalled packages, and a helpful package manager.
 Among data scientists, Anaconda is the most widely used Python environment.
-This article describes how to set up the Anaconda Python environment for Machine Learning in Windows.
-We will also go through some of the essential commands, such as managing virtual environments, installing packages, and so on.

 About the Anaconda Distribution Platform

 For various reasons, Anaconda has become the most popular Python environment for machine learning.
 First of all, Anaconda includes a Python distribution, so there is no need for a separate Python installation.
 In addition, Anaconda has an integrated package manager that provides access to several tools and frameworks used in data science and software engineering, including Spyder, RStudio, Visual Studio Code, and Jupyter Notebooks.
 Below is a brief description of these tools: